ClareVision NVR and Camera General Guides - NVR IPCAMERA SECURITY

 Next launch a web browser (Chrome or Edge) and enter the IP address of the camera you just installed.

-The default USERID is: admin (not case sensitive)
+The default USERID is: (not case sensitive)

 The default password is the first six characters of the UUID.
 The UUID can be found on the NVR label or the quick start guide.